 Sometimes, the blood seepage isn’t noticeable until an ulcer forms.
 But, at other times, the swelling and pressure from your bulging veins builds up tremendously.
 Then, even a small bump or cut can cause you to bleed extensively from your varicose veins.

 Perhaps more seriously, veins visible on legs are more at risk for blood clots.
 And that risk applies to both your surface level veins and your deep leg veins.
 (When that happens, the clot is know as a deep vein thrombosis, or DVT.
 This type of clot is considered a medical emergency because it can break free and travel to your lungs.)

 If you have a family history of vein disease, there are steps you can take to prevent varicose veins from forming.
 First, think about wearing compression socks, especially during long car rides or when traveling by airplane.

 Next, get regular exercise.
 Any activity is good for circulation.
 But workouts like walking, biking or even calf raises are particularly effective because they strengthen the muscles in your legs that help pump blood up to your heart.

 Always try to move positions, avoiding sitting or standing for too long a time.
 Look carefully at your wardrobe—tight jeans or even Spanx could impact your blood flow.
 And do your best to follow a healthy diet and maintain your ideal weight.

 Of course, prevention won’t work for everyone.
 So, if you look down and see blue veins on legs, don’t cover up and hope the problem will go away.
-Instead, schedule a consultation with our Houston area vein specialists right away.
+Instead, schedule a consultation with our Houston and Dallas area vein specialists right away.
 We’ll review your treatment options and come up with a plan to protect you from further vein disease complications.